/afaqs/media/media_files/2026/01/19/taskaree-2026-01-19-20-12-56.jpg)

 The bigger picture

 Netflix India has deployed similar experiential tactics for previous titles.
-For Squid Game Season 2, Netflix placed pink guards at public spaces, including Chandigarh Airport, where they were photographed alongside Diljit Dosanjh.
+For Squid Game Season 2, it placed pink guards at public spaces, including Chandigarh Airport, where they were photographed alongside Diljit Dosanjh.

-For The Archies (2023), Netflix mounted a 100-day countdown billboard on Mumbai's Western Express Highway and ran brand collaborations with Starbucks, boAt, Maybelline, and Vistara.
-For Gangubai Kathiawadi, Netflix commissioned murals in Mumbai.
+For The Archies (2023), it mounted a 100-day countdown billboard on Mumbai's Western Express Highway and ran brand collaborations with Starbucks, boAT, Maybelline, and Vistara.
+For Gangubai Kathiawadi, the video streamer commissioned murals in Mumbai.

 The Taskaree campaign follows the same pattern: activations in public spaces, promos styled as non-advertising content, and collaborations with creators and media partners.